siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 006 Curl Preserves Flow.md

 \Delta \mathbf{F} = \nabla \phi.
 $$

-But then, taking the divergence $\nabla \cdot$,
+then, taking the divergence $\nabla \cdot$,

 $$
 \nabla \cdot (\Delta \mathbf{F}) = \nabla^2 \phi,
 $$

 which is generally nonzero.

 Such an update can compress, expand, begin, or end the transport.
 It does not preserve source-free reorganization.

 What does preserve the source-free condition identically is a rotation.

 For any vector field $\mathbf{A}$, we can express source-free evolution of
 $\mathbf{F}$ as

 $$